 Toddlers sometimes try to hurt themselves or others during a tantrum.
 Simply give them an alternative without stopping the tantrum.
 If they hit you, just gently redirect their hitting or kicking away from you (I notice my kids are usually too overwhelmed to be effective in hurting me during a tantrum).
 If a child is banging her head on the floor, placing a pillow under her head keeps her from hurting herself until the tantrum has run its course.

-Often, he had been experiencing a whole array of emotions–sadness at losing a toy, anger and indigation that someone had messed up his game, frustration at being unable to resolve the situation on his own.
+Often, he had been experiencing a whole array of emotions — sadness at losing a toy, anger and indignation that someone had messed up his game, frustration at being unable to resolve the situation on his own.
 And all of these emotions again if an adult showed anger at his reactions.

-Once a tantrum was completed, our son was able to calmly talk about what he’d been feeling without crying again.
-We would also bring up alternatives to aggressive behavior.
+Once a tantrum was over, our son was able to calmly talk about what he’d been feeling without crying again.
+We would also discuss alternatives to aggressive behavior.

-E.g., if he gets frustrated, he can say so out loud, or come find a grown-up to help him.
-(We strongly encouraged the latter, since he was unable to control his outbursts at first.
-However, he is now able to do the former because he’s been practicing ways to express himself other than aggression.
-He has also learned to express his needs and desires verbally to other kids, which is more appropriate for older toddlers).
+For example, if he gets frustrated, he can say so out loud, or come find a grown-up to help him.
+(We strongly encouraged the latter since he could not control his outbursts at first.
+However, he can now do the former because he’s been practicing ways to express himself other than aggression.
+He has also learned to verbally express his needs and desires to other kids, which is more appropriate for older toddlers).

 This experience showed us that our son has a huge heart and a great capacity for compassion.